 Glycopyrrolate's primary mechanism of action is the blockage of acetylcholine's effects at the parasympathetic sites in various tissues.
 This blockage primarily occurs in the central nervous system, smooth muscle, and secretory glands.
 It also reduces the rate of salivation by preventing the stimulation of the acetylcholine receptors themselves.
 Glycopyrrolate does not cross the blood-brain barrier nor the placenta.
 It has a slower diffusion rate relative to other anticholinergic drugs such as atropine and scopolamine.

-Glycopyrrolate can be administered intravenously, intramuscularly or orally.
-Before intravenous administration, the syringe should be inspected to ensure there is no particulate matter.
-It may be administered without dilution when given intramuscularly or intravenously and should be given at a rate of 0.2 mg over 1 to 2 minutes.
-Additionally, it may be administered via tubing of a running intravenous infusion of a compatible solution.
-It should be stored in a cool, dry area protected from light before administration.
+Glycopyrrolate administration can be intravenous, intramuscular, or oral.
+Before intravenous administration, inspect the syringe inspected to ensure there is no particulate matter.
+Intramuscular or intravenous administration requires no dilution and should be at a rate of 0.2 mg over 1 to 2 minutes.
+Additionally, it may be administered via the tubing of a running intravenous infusion of a compatible solution.
+Storage of the drug should be in a cool, dry area protected from light before administration.
 Promptly discard unused solution as it is unstable at a pH greater than 6.
 Glycopyrrolate exhibits onset of action within 1 minute when given intravenously, and an elimination half-life of approximately 50 minutes.
 Glycopyrrolate undergoes urinary excretion and elimination.
-It is severely impaired in patients with renal failure.
+It becomes severely impaired in patients with renal failure.
 Physically, glycopyrrolate differs from atropine in being a quaternary amine and has both cyclopentane and pyridine moieties in the compound.
 The typical dose of glycopyrrolate is one-half that of atropine.
 For instance, the premedication dose is 0.005 to 0.01 mg/kg up to 0.2 to 0.3 mg in adults.
-Glycopyrrolate for injection is packaged as a solution of 0.2 mg/mL.
+Glycopyrrolate for injection comes packaged as a solution of 0.2 mg/mL.

 Adverse reactions after glycopyrrolate administration may include anticholinergic symptoms such as mydriasis, hyperthermia, tachycardia, and cardiac arrhythmia.
 They may also include blurred vision, constipation, cycloplegia, dry mouth, dry skin, flushing, photophobia, urinary retention, and xerophthalmia.